pyxiis/boxscript/docs/syntax.md

 ### Numbers

 Numbers are the only form of data in BS.
 The first digit is always the sign of the number, with `▀` being positive and `▄` being negative.
-The postceding digits are the actual number in binary, with 0 being `▄` and 1 being `▀`. `▣` is a delimiter which functions like a decimal point in human-readable numbers. `▀▄▣▄▀` would therefore represent 0.25.
+The postceding digits are the actual number in binary, with 0 being `▄` and 1 being `▀`. `▄▀▄▄▀▄` would therefore represent -18.

 ### Memory

 `◇` represents an array which can store an arbitrary number of numbers.
 Each cell can be accessed by its index, where the index is a number immediately postceding the `◇`.
 Hence, `◇▀▄` would represent the 0th cell.

-Interestingly, unlike an array, any number can be used as an index.
-Cells have 0 as their default value.
-Since the actual implementation uses a hashmap-like object, even noninteger indices can be used.
+Each cell has a default value of 0.

 ## Operators